qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

 This widget can be embedded into the symbol properties dialog.
 When the symbol layer type is selected in symbol properties dialog, it creates an instance of the symbol layer and an instance of the symbol layer widget.
-Then it calls :meth:`setSymbolLayer <qgis.gui.QgsSymbolLayerWidget.setSymbolLayer>` method to assign the symbol layer to the widget.
-In that method the widget should update the UI to reflect the attributes of the symbol layer. :meth:`symbolLayer <qgis.gui.QgsSymbolLayerWidget.symbolLayer>` function is used to retrieve the symbol layer again by the properties dialog to use it for the symbol.
+Then it calls the :meth:`setSymbolLayer <qgis.gui.QgsSymbolLayerWidget.setSymbolLayer>` method to assign the symbol layer to the widget.
+In that method the widget should update the UI to reflect the attributes of the symbol layer.
+The :meth:`symbolLayer <qgis.gui.QgsSymbolLayerWidget.symbolLayer>` method is used to retrieve the symbol layer again by the properties dialog to use it for the symbol.

-On every change of attributes, the widget should emit :any:`changed()
+On every change of attributes, the widget should emit the :any:`changed()
 <qgis.gui.QgsSymbolLayerWidget.changed>` signal
 to let the properties dialog update the symbol preview.